ludocode/onramp/docs/virtual-machine.md

 ## Registers

 There are sixteen registers numbered `0x80` to `0x8F`.
-All instructions can operate on all registers, but some registers have special behaviour (such as the instruction pointer) and others have strong conventions on their use (such as the stack and program pointers.)
+All instructions can operate on all registers, but some registers have special behaviour (such as the instruction pointer and stack pointer) and others have strong conventions on their use (such as the frame and program pointers.)
 These latter registers are given special names.

 - Registers `r0`, `r1`, `r2` and `r3` are general-purpose caller-preserved registers that are used as function arguments and return values.
 See the calling convention section below.

 - Registers `r4`, `r5`, `r6`, `r7`, `r8` and `r9` are general purpose caller-preserved registers.
 These are typically used for local variables in functions.

 - Registers `ra` and `rb` are "scratch space" registers.
 They are clobbered not only by function calls but also by compound assembly instructions.
-They can be used for temporary space when writing bytecode or basic assembly by hand but they are best avoided when writing or emitting full assembly.
+They can be used for temporary space when writing bytecode by hand but they are best avoided when writing or emitting assembly.

 - Register `rsp` is the stack pointer.
 It points to the last value pushed on the stack.
 The Onramp VM stack grows down.
+The stack pointer must always be aligned to a 4-byte boundary and must always have 128 bytes free under it for interrupts and syscalls.
+There is no [red zone](https://en.wikipedia.org/wiki/Red_zone_(computing)); it is an error to read or write to the stack area under the stack pointer.

 - Register `rfp` is the frame pointer.
 It points to the start of the current function's stack frame.
 This is the location where the previous frame pointer was pushed, forming a linked list of stack frames.

 - Register `rpp` is the program pointer.
 It points to the base address where the program has been loaded into memory.
 Onramp VM programs are position-independent and must use `rpp` to calculate the addresses of program code and data.

 - Register `rip` is the instruction pointer.
 It points to the next instruction to be executed.
 Upon reading an instruction, the VM increments the instruction pointer past that instruction before executing it.

 Here it is in table form: